-A proposed compliant sanitaryware specification of 104.5 Litres/person/day has been provided.
-This is an improvement over the Building Regulations upper requirement of 105 Litres/person/day specified in Policy CS01.
+A proposed compliant sanitaryware specification of 104.6 Litres/person/day has been provided.
+This is an improvement over the Building Regulations upper requirement of 105 Litres/person/day specified in Policy CS18.
 The client's commitments with regards to Sustainable Construction have also been detailed.

-An anticipated compliant strategy has been put forward at this stage and it will be ensured the policy requirements listed will be maintained.
+An anticipated compliant strategy has been put forward at this stage and it will be ensured the policy requirements listed will be maintained, it may however be subject to change following detailed design development, and any constraints that arise related to site conditions.